eavestn/interview-challenges/architecture/payment-processing-platform.md

 ## Interview Format

 You will be given 15 minutes to present your design _and_ facilitate questions while presenting.
-15 additional mimnutes will be dedicate to facilitating feedback on your design.
+15 minutes will then be dedicated to facilitating feedback on your design.